the-robots/fish-shell/README.md

-An Action that allows changes to the fish shell
+An Action to change to the fish shell

 https://en.wikipedia.org/wiki/Fish_(Unix_shell)